 The following year, the Stamp Act was passed.
 This was a more direct tax that impacted the everyday life of nearly every colonist, slapping a levy on everything from newspapers and legal documents to playing cards and school diplomas.

 Adams and other Boston-based patriots, including a radical, secretive group known as the Loyal Nine – a precursor to the Sons of Liberty – organized direct action, leading to the Stamp Act Riots.
 The British Parliament repealed the act the following year.

 During this period, Adams was elected to the Massachusetts House of Representatives, where he worked alongside John Hancock and others.
-In 1767, Britain passed the Townshend Acts (also known as the Coercive Acts), a series of measures that taxed imported goods.
+In 1767, Britain passed the Townshend Acts, a series of measures that taxed imported goods.